Chart Color Schemes

 Health performance in Broadford is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Broadford faces notable health challenges, as indicated by health data.
-Both younger and older age groups have a high prevalence of common health conditions.
+Health data indicates significant health issues in Broadford.
+Both younger and older age groups have high prevalence rates for common conditions.

 Frequently Asked Questions - Health